inoxlang/inox/README.md

 ## Development Environment - Inox Project Server

-**There is no true local development environment when developping Inox projects.** The code editor connects to a **project server** (included in the Inox binary) and the code is edited and tested inside a virtual workspace.
+**There is no true local development environment when developing Inox projects.** The code editor connects to a **project server** (included in the Inox binary) and the code is edited and tested inside a virtual workspace.
 The server does not yet integrate git yet, but this is planned,